It's Grim Up North: Locations

-All locations are in the north of England, predominantly in Cheshire, Yorkshire, Lancashire, Merseyside and Greater Manchester.
-With certain mentions of parts of Cumbria, Derbyshire, North Lincolnshire and North-East Lincolnshire also mentioned.
-These include Barrow-in-Furness, Glossop, Buxton, Grimsby, Cleethorpes and Scunthorpe.
-Although Derbyshire is actually in the East Midlands Region it is likely that, due to their proximity to the areas in question, KLF mentioned them.
-The full list of locations are found in the lyrics, announced by Drummond.
+All locations are in the north of England, predominantly in Cheshire, Yorkshire, Lancashire, Merseyside and Greater Manchester and others in Cumbria, Derbyshire, North Lincolnshire and North-East Lincolnshire.
+Although officially, Buxton and Glossop are within the East Midlands region, they are often considered part of the North because of their closer links to Manchester and Stockport than Derby and the rest of the East Midlands.